Genshin-Wizard/gw-character-guides/README.md

 Welcome to Genshin Wizard's character guide repository for which knowledgable collaborators are allowed to change information for the character guides that are displayed within our [discord server](https://discord.gg/GenshinWizard).

 ### **Want to become involved?**
-If you would like to become a collaborator for this project, contact me on discord or any one of my socials linked on my GitHub profile!
+If you would like to become a collaborator for this project, apply to become a **[Sumeru Scholar](https://genshinwizard.com/sumeru)**, a group of individuals that represent Genshin Wizard's theorycrafting, editing, and builds specialist section.